-Strengthening the public internal financial control system has been carried out since 2014.
-The status and functions of Central Harmonization Unit have been developed.
-The public internal financial control system's strategy and three years action plan were developed and approved by Georgian government.
+2014-2017 was a turning point in strengthening the state internal financial control system.
+During the mentioned period the status and functions of Central Harmonization Unit have been developed.
+The public internal financial control system's strategy and three years action plan were approved by Georgian government.
 The strategy and action plan were based on analyses of the situation at that time and developed according to the best international practice by central harmonization unite.
-The system covers almost all public sector and is supported by the formation of the internal audit functions in almost all of executive governmental units, LEPL's and local self-government unites.
-The financial management and control system implementation is underway in 8 ministries.
+This system applies to both central and autonomous and local authorities.
+This is due to the fact that the internal audit function has been established in almost all executive authorities, as well as legal entities under public law and local self-government units, while the financial management and control system is being introduced in the central ministries.